 \hrulefill

 Hence, we can write the general solution for $\Theta_0$ as:

 where we have introduced the comoving diffusion length, the \textbf{Silk length}, as

 What does the diffusion length physically represent?
-It is the comoving distance travelled by a photon in a time $\eta$, but taking into account the collisions which it is suffering, i.e. its diffusion.
+It is the comoving distance traveled by a photon in a time $\eta$, while taking into account the collisions it suffers, i.e., its diffusion.
 Let us see this in some more detail.

-Since $-\tau'$ is the scattering rate, i.e. how many collisions take place per unit conformal time, then $-1/\tau'$ is the average conformal time between 2 consecutive collisions, which for a photon is also the average comoving distance between two collision, i.e. the mean free path.
+Since $-\tau'$ is the scattering rate, i.e., how many collisions take place per unit conformal time, $-1/\tau'$ is the average conformal time between 2 consecutive collisions, which, for a photon, is also the average comoving distance between two collisions, i.e., the mean free path.

 Now, we have:

 where we have used the comoving mean free path, $\lambda_{\rm MFP}$.
 Now, multiply and divide by $\lambda_{\rm MFP}$ and take the square root: